soujatyaroy-web/url-shortener/README.md

 ---

-## 1. System Architecture & Tech Stack Rationale
+## 1. System Architecture Overview

 ### 1.1 Deployment & Infrastructure Strategy
 The platform architecture is structured as a completely decoupled, modern three-tier infrastructure designed for high throughput, minimal operational contention, and near-zero latency redirection pathways: